k8scop/k8s-security-dashboard/alert-system/README.md

 ## Future Work

 - Turn K8sCop into a system daemon
-- Filter and prioritise certain alerts.
+- Filter and prioritise certain alerts
 - Create an interface for adding new rules
 - Correlate multiple events to detect more complex attacks
 - Integrate triggers